ltalirz/aiida-on-azure/README.md

     PublicDnsLabel = myuniquename
 ```

-One can also define different types of calculation nodes, of that way one can handle jobs with different resource requirements, for this one can define different [nodearrays](https://docs.microsoft.com/en-us/azure/cyclecloud/cluster-references/node-nodearray-reference?view=cyclecloud-8), with different configurations
+One can also define different types of calculation nodes in order to handle jobs with different resource requirements.
+For this, define different [nodearrays](https://docs.microsoft.com/en-us/azure/cyclecloud/cluster-references/node-nodearray-reference?view=cyclecloud-8), with different configurations
 ```
     [[node scheduler]]
     MachineType = $SchedulerMachineType